Blahah/scraperJSON-demo-paper/availability.md

 ## **Availability**

-All software is available from the ContentMine github organisation: https://github.com/ContentMine.
+All software is available from the ContentMine Github organisation: https://github.com/ContentMine.